dogweather/forkful/content/en/elm/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, or as Elm calls them, Dictionaries, map keys to values in a way that makes lookup, insertion, and deletion of values super snappy.
-They're your go-to when you need to keep track of things without a strict order, like user preferences or inventory lists.

 ## How to:
 In Elm, you work with Dictionaries in the `Dict` module, so let's dive into a quick example:

 ```Elm